-This is a general description of how the monthly Data Quality Reports for each LEI Issuer are generated from the source files provided by them.
-It is not seen as a complementary monthly document, as it is only concerned with the general calculations, and not the specific content of each LEI Issuer Data Quality Report.
-This document structure is 'deductive' in its reasoning, working from the general structure of the formulas used in the LEI Issuer Data Quality Report to particular examples and specifics.
-Each chapter, where needed or noted, will have a particular paragraph distinguished in bold of where to find the particular element or elements in these reports.
-It is important to notice that the screenshots used in this document serve as companions to the examples provided, and might not be found with the values shown here in any report.
+This is a general description of how the Global LEI Data Quality Report is generated from the source files provided by the LEI Issuers.
+It is not seen as a complementary monthly document, as it is only concerned with the general calculations, and not the specific content of each Global LEI Data Quality Report.
+This document structure is 'deductive' in its reasoning, working from the general structure of the formulas used in the Global LEI Data Quality Report to particular examples and specifics.
+Each chapter, where needed or noted, will have a particular paragraph distinguished in bold of where to find the particular element or elements in the Global LEI Data Quality Report.
+It is important to notice that the screenshots used in this document serve as companions to the examples provided, and might not be found with the values shown here in the Global LEI Data Quality Report.

 1.1.
-Purpose of the LEI Issuer Data Quality Reports
+Purpose of the Global LEI Data Quality Report